LIP-Flavour-Anomalies-studies/SummerLIP25/README.md

 2. Activate environment
 3. Run `root NewData/bMass_data.cc`
     - Checks bMass variable and applies a few manual cuts (were based on initial comparison plots).
-4. Run `python NewData/fit_v0.py`
+4. Run `python NewData/fit_WTRT.py`
-    - Fits a double gaussian to MC and extracts sideband values (3 sigma away from mean).
+    - Fits a Gaussian+CB to RT and WT in MC and extracts sideband values (3 sigma away from mean).
-    - Fits double gaussian and exponential to data (after manual cuts and peak is visible).
+    - Fits RT and WT fixed MC signal and exponential to data (after manual cuts and peak is visible).
     - Applying MC sideband values to data fit, determines number of backgorund events in each region.
     - All fitting parameters, sideband and event values are saved in JSON files (to later scale FoM).
 5. Run `root NewData/MLprep.cc`